-While there are adequate emergency shelter units, households need safe, quality permanent affordable housing opportunities to transition to after accessing emergency and/or transitional housing.
-Additionally, the non-homeless gaps analysis demonstrates a significant need for affordable housing units, especially for those with incomes equal to or less than 30% of the HAMFI.

-While scaling up the number of units for formerly homeless households and/or households facing instability, there is a parallel need for greater investment in case management to support the eligible tenants of the units to be funded with HOME-ARP.
+While there are seemingly adequate emergency shelter units based on the 2021 inventory and PIT, households need safe, quality permanent affordable housing opportunities to transition to after accessing emergency and/or transitional housing.
+Additionally, the nonhomeless gaps analysis demonstrates a significant need for deeply affordable housing units, especially for those with incomes equal to or less than 30% of the HAMFI.
+Furthermore, understanding the size of the population at-risk of homelessness, including those living in substandard or crowded housing, as well as trends in rising housing costs, increasing the number of deeply affordable quality units is the top priority.
+While scaling up the number of units for formerly homeless households and/or households facing instability, there is a parallel need for greater investment in case management to support the eligible tenants of the units to be funded with HOME-ARP to promote greater housing stability.